awslabs/aws-cloudfront-extensions/edge/cdk/extensions/prewarm/README.md

 Parameters
 url_list: The list of urls for prewarm.
 cf_domain: CloudFront domain name which ends with [cloudfront.net](http://cloudfront.net/).
 If not set, it will find cf_domain according to CNAME in the url list.
+protocol: Optional, accept "http" or "https", if not specified the default protocol is http.
 target_type: The target type for prewarm.
 You can specify 3 types of value.
 The region field should change according to this field.
     * pop：pre-warm in PoP
     * country：pre-warm in country